bishoyAtif/cs-notes/basicTerms.md

 ## Mime Type

-- A MIME type is a label used to identify a type of data.
+- A MIME type "Content-Type Header in the response" is a label used to identify a type of data.
 It is used so software can know how to handle the data.
 It serves the same purpose on the Internet that file extensions do on Microsoft Windows.
-- So if a server says "This is text/html" the client can go "Ah, this is an HTML document, I can render that internally", while if the server says "This is application/pdf" the client can go "Ah, I need to launch the Foxit PDF Reader plugin that the user has installed and that has registered itself as the application/pdf handler."
+- So if a server says in the http response "This is text/html" the client can go "Ah, this is an HTML document, I can render that internally", while if the server says "This is application/pdf" the client can go "Ah, I need to launch the Foxit PDF Reader plugin that the user has installed and that has registered itself as the application/pdf handler."
-- You'll most commonly find them in the headers of HTTP messages (to describe the content that an HTTP server is responding with or the formatting of the data that is being POSTed in a request) and in email headers (to describe the message format and attachments).
+- You'll most commonly find them in the headers of HTTP messages to describe the content that an HTTP server is responding with or the formatting of the data that is being POSTed in a request "```enctype``` attribute in html" and in email headers (to describe the message format and attachments).
 - For more info check [Mime & Content-Type](https://youtu.be/FBkZ2TJZZUY)
+- ```enctype``` header within html form is the way you edit ```Content-Type``` header in the HTTP POST request.
+It can be one of two values:
+  - ```application/x-www-form-urlencoded```: It's the default value.
+The body of the HTTP message sent to the server is essentially one giant query string name/value pairs are separated by the ampersand (&), and names are separated from values by the equals symbol (=). non-alphanumeric characters are replaced by `%HH', a percent sign and two hexadecimal digits representing the ASCII code of the character.
+So It turns any non-alphanumeric characters into 3 bytes and It wouldn't be efficient with large files.
+  - ```multipart/form-data```: The type that allows file ```<input>``` element(s) to upload file "binary" data.
+It splits the payload into MIME messages each ended with a boundary separator that is assigned in the ```Content-Type``` header.
+This approach will not be efficient in the small "non binary" messages.
+  - ```text/plain```: A type introduced in HTML5.
+It is intended to be human readable.
+They are not reliably interpretable by computer, So avoid using them.
+  - For more info, check this [article](http://bit.ly/2Kz9wt3).

 ## JWT